hanszt/AdventOfCode/src/main/resources/challenges/ChallengeDay4.md

 Count the number of valid passports - those that have all required fields and valid values.
 Continue to treat cid as optional.
 In your batch file, how many passports are valid?

 Your puzzle answer was 133.

-Both parts of this puzzle are complete!
-They provide two gold stars: **

-At this point, you should return to your Advent calendar and try another puzzle.

-If you still want to see it, you can get your puzzle input.

-You can also [Shareon Twitter Mastodon] this puzzle.